friday2029/Transforming-normals/README.md

 # Transforming normals
-Under Development, might contain misinformation
+!Under Development, might contain misinformation!

 A better condition to derive the matrix X required to maintain the properties of a normal is to use the cross product.